-Valued Sub- Topics to be Captured by the Assessment Anticipated Linkages to other Components Components Indicator Measurable Parameter Valued Components or Sections Valued Component and Sub-Component Rationale Employment and Economy Employment Employment WagesEducation and skillsAccess to economic opportunities/economic equity Income (median and mean) (\$) Unemployment rate and labour force participation rate (%) Job Market and skills Level of education Land and Resources Summary of Human and Community Well-being Jobs and training, labour income and access to economic opportunities/economic equity were selected as topics to represent potential Proposed Project interactions with the Local and Regional labour market.
+Valued Sub- Sub- Topics to be Captured by the Assessment Anticipated Linkages to other Components Components Indicator Measurable Parameter Valued Components or Sections Valued Component and Sub-Component Rationale Employment and Economy Employment Employment WagesEducation and skillsAccess to economic opportunities/economic equity Income (median and mean) (\$) Unemployment rate and labour force participation rate (%) Job Market and skills Level of education Land and Resources Summary of Human and Community Well-being Jobs and training, labour income and access to economic opportunities/economic equity were selected as topics to represent potential Proposed Project interactions with the Local and Regional labour market.
 Topics under the Economy sub-component were selected as a VC to represent potential proposed Project interactions Economy Tax revenuesGDP contributionsBusiness revenue Municipal and regional government revenues, including property tax revenue and total revenue Total gross output (total expenditure by suppliers) (\$) Total induced effect (consumer expenditures) (\$) with Local and Regional economies and were identified to create measurable parameters for economic activity generated by the proposed Project to the extent possible.
 Land and Resource Use Private property Use and enjoyment of private propertyAgriculture use NoiseAmbient air qualityOdour Air QualityAcousticVegetation Land and Resources was selected as a VC to represent potential interactions between the proposed Project and existing or proposed land use and management plans.
-Tenured land and resource use nured land Industrial land uses (for Percentage of leases or licence of Wildlife and Wildlife Habitat Fish and Fish Habitat Summary of Human and Community Well-being existing or proposed land use and management plans.
-Known land uses in the proposed Project area were selected as sub-components and include Private property, Tenured land and resource use, Public land and resource use, Parks and protected areas, and visual resources.
+Tenured land and resource use Industrial land uses (for example, cement production, shipping, and gas storage and processing) Tenured, permitted, or licensed marine uses (for example, aquaculture, moorage, commercial fishing) Other tenured, permitted, or licensed land uses Percentage of leases or licence of occupation Changes in tenure Changes in land and marine environments for resource use Conversion of land from resource use Wildlife and Wildlife Habitat Fish and Fish Habitat Summary of Human and Community Well-being Known land uses in the proposed Project area were selected as sub-components and include Private property, Tenured land and resource use, Public land and resource use, Parks and protected areas, and visual resources.